-Many people consume caffeine to stay awake, but caffeine can cause withdrawals and fatigue when consumed in excess.
-You can receive short bursts of energy from processed sugars, but those bursts are usually followed by the inevitable sugar crash.
+Many people consume caffeine to stay awake, but caffeine may cause withdrawals and fatigue when consumed in excess.
+You can also receive short bursts of energy from processed sugars, but those bursts are usually followed by the inevitable sugar crash.

 What Are the Components of Raw Manuka Honey?

-Before we discuss the abilities of raw Manuka honey, let’s talk about the different components that ultimately make up this healthy indulgence.
+Before we discuss the abilities of raw Manuka honey, let’s talk about the different nutrients that ultimately make up this healthy and delicious indulgence.

 Leptosperin is the key antioxidant in Manuka honey.
 This highly active phytochemical in Manuka honey makes up a majority of Manuka’s concentrated polyphenol levels and significantly contributes to its antioxidant properties.
 Leptosperin is unique to Manuka honey, adding to its distinctive and rare nature.

-Another crucial component in Manuka honey is its prebiotic content; specifically, oligosaccharides — a natural carbohydrate that works to feed the gut’s microbiome.
+Another crucial component in Manuka honey is its prebiotic content; specifically, oligosaccharides — a natural carbohydrate that supports the gut microbiome.

 Your gut microbiome can affect your entire body, even your brain.
-If your gut health isn’t up to par, it can result in low energy levels, mood swings, and other issues that you may not immediately think to link to your gut health.
+If your gut health is impaired, it can result in low energy levels, mood swings, and other issues that you may not immediately think to link to your gut health.